-Sleeping bag temperature ratings: choosing the right bag for your adventures
+Sleeping bag temperature ratings: selecting the optimum bag for your escapades

-Getting the right sleeping bag temperature rating will ensure you've got the sleeping system you need for your adventures no matter the season
+Getting the correct sleeping bag temperature rating will ensure you've got the sleeping system you require for your year-round adventures

-This is because all bags, from the best sleeping bags to the most basic, go through internationally standarized testing.
+The good news is that all bags, from the best sleeping bags to the most basic, go through internationally standarized testing.
 This is called the International Standard (ISO) and it allows campers to compare like for like when choosing their sleeping bag.

 ISO 23537 establishes the range of nighttime air temperatures, measured outside the sleeping bag, at which the sleeping bag will work effectively.
 This range is typically illustrated in a color chart, running from red at the hottest, through amber and yellow to blue at the coldest.
 The maximum temperature, or upper limit, is the warmest at which an adult male can have a comfortable night’s sleep without excess sweating.
 Even with the best tent available, if you don't have a sleeping bag that's rated for the conditions, you may suffer.